QUICK TRAIL FACTS

 From this first major viewpoint, you’ll walk down a small saddle, and in 0.4 miles, reach the side spur to Spruce Mountain summit (or near summit) to your left.
 The spur, about 0.35 miles, climbs up to ledge where you can enjoy a vista of the sea and Ragged Mountain.

 From the intersection below Spruce’s summit, you can continue your hike west over to Pleasant Mountain (1,058 ft.).
 The official trail bypasses the true summit, but ends at a viewpoint.
-(There is also a trail up to the summit.)
-The distance between the Spruce Mountain summit and Pleasant Mountain is about 2.5 miles From the Mt.
+(There is an unofficial trail up to the summit, which I’ve added to my map.)
+The distance between the Spruce Mountain summit and Pleasant Mountain is about 2.5 miles.
+From the Mt.
 Pleasant Street parking area/trailhead for Pleasant Mountain, it’s 0.9 miles of steady uphill walking and 500 feet gained in cumulative elevation.
+The first section, after leaving Mt.
+Pleasant Road, can be grassy and wet.

 Additionally, the Spruce Mountain trail system on its eastern side links to Ragged and Bald Mountains for a long and beautiful hike.

 Directions: For the eastern end of the trail, use the Ragged Mountain parking lot on Route 17.
-Parking at the western trailhead is along Mt.
-Pleasant Street where there is an informal parking area that bisects this trail section between Pleasant Mountain and Spruce Mountain.
+Parking at the western trailhead is along the side of Mt.
+Pleasant Street, close to the kiosk.
 To get here from Route 90, head northwest on Route 17 for 0.4 miles and turn left on Mt.
 Pleasant Street.
 Travel 2.3 miles to the vehicle pull-out area on the right shoulder.